oslabs-beta/dbhive/README.md

 ```
 3. Enter the following command to start up dbHive.
 ```
-npm run dev
+npm start
 ```
-6. Create an account on the signup page.
+6. Create an account on the sign up page.
 7. Connect your database and get started!

 ## Features
-### ➮ Extensive Metrics on Query Execution Times
+### ➮ Query Execution Times
 Get a broad sense of database performance by viewing average query times across the database, as well as averages for specific types of queries (INSERT, UPDATE, SELECT, DELETE).
-Slowest queries
-### ➮ Query Impact
-Track how many table rows are affected by a given query.
+Pinpoint the slowest queries to gain insight for database improvement.
 ### ➮ Most Frequent Queries
-Details here
+To analyze common and recurring database activity, view charts on the most frequent queries within and across all query types.
 ### ➮ Other Key Stats
+At a glance, gather other vital information, including:
+- conflicts
+- deadlocks
+- rolled back transactions
-Conflicts, deadlocks, transactions committed, rolled back transations, cache hit ratio
+- cache hit ratio
+- block hits
+- and more
 ### ➮ Access everything with a secure account
-dbHive requires secure login before providing access to a user's database metrics.
+Maintain privacy and security with dbHive's required secure login.
+All database information and metrics are protected with encrypted accounts.
 ### ➮ Connect one or more databases
-With the ability to toggle between multiple database dashboards, dbHive allows users to easily access all their database information in one place.
+Easily access all databases and metrics within one place with the ability to toggle between multiple database dashboards.
 ### ➮ Customize database metrics dashboard
 Use dropdowns to view more details on a given metric.
 Expand graphs to fill the screen.
-Adjust the frequency at which the dashboard is updated with the latest metrics.
+Adjust the fetch interval, the frequency at which the dashboard is updated with the latest metrics.
 ### ➮ Delete a database
-Remove a database when it is no longer in use, keeping your dashboard organized.
+Remove a database when it is no longer in use, keeping your dashboard clean.

 ## Testing
 To conduct tests on the codebase, **fork** and **clone** this [repository](https://github.com/oslabs-beta/dbhive) to your machine, and then execute the command: